THE SAD STORY OF THE BIGGEST GAME EVER MADE ON 4CHAN

 - Actor Robin Williams died committing suicide on the same day.
 He suffered from Lewy body dementia and this news shocked media from all over the world, who imagined Robin Williams as a doctor in clown clothes making everybody smile in his everyday life.
 On the internet, the average user and the aforementioned haters (who failed at boycotting the videogame Depression Quest) unknowingly united and accused the developer Zoe Quinn of taking advantage of the actor’s death to sell her game.
 Moreover, since the developer was female and the average gamer was male, to them Zoe Quinn immediately became a whore.

-- Indeed, the first one saying how much of a whore she was was her own ex fiance, accusing her with an open letter on tumblr of having had sex with a journalist in exchange for advertising her game.
+- Her own ex fiance, accusing her with an open letter on tumblr of cheating on her with a journalist in exchange for advertising her game.

 - From this, a huge controversy followed about journalism ethical integrity, as well as harsher death threats to the developer.
 But while the game became free to play and it came out that the journalist never even reviewed the game, it was too late.
 Since haters tipically never admit being wrong, other women in the videogame industry were targeted, including the creator of a web series about feminism, Anita Sarkeesian.
 She was forced to being escorted by FBI after a university lecture of hers got cancelled because a letter had came in saying “the deadliest school shooting in American history” would occur.